SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 The evaluation instrument integrates validated psychometric scales with custom items designed to capture intervention-specific attributes.
 We draw upon two established frameworks:

-NASA Task Load Index (TLX) assesses cognitive workload across six dimensions, providing insight into the mental demands imposed by each learning modality (Hart & Staveland, 1988, p.
-140).
+NASA Task Load Index (TLX) assesses cognitive workload across six dimensions, providing insight into the mental demands imposed by each learning modality (Hart & Staveland, 1988).

-System Usability Scale (SUS) measures perceived usability and user acceptance, adapted here to assess the accessibility and learnability of each pedagogical approach (Brooke, 1996, p.
-189).
+System Usability Scale (SUS) measures perceived usability and user acceptance, adapted here to assess the accessibility and learnability of each pedagogical approach (Brooke, 1996).

 These frameworks are supplemented with custom items targeting unique affordances of the NOODEIA system, including adaptive personalization, autonomous learning support, and intrinsic motivation through gamification.